natnicha/master-thesis-image-classification/README.md

 ### Starting the service
 To run this service, simply run the service by flask using the following command.
 ```
-flask run -p 30030
+python -m uvicorn main:app
 ```

 ### Testing
-You can simply test if your service is running success fully by opening a browser with the following website [http://localhost:30030/](http://localhost:30030/).
+You can simply test if your service is running success fully by opening a browser with the following website [http://localhost:8000/](http://localhost:8000/).
 If the service is running, you should see `Hello, World!` in the browser.

 For further testing the service, use your prefer choices of API testing platforms, for example, [Postman](https://www.postman.com/).
-Then, use the above information for routes to make requests, for example, POST [http://localhost:30030/api/v1/ml/classify](http://localhost:30030/api/v1/ml/classify).
+Then, use the above information for routes to make requests, for example, POST [http://localhost:8000/api/v1/ml/classify](http://localhost:8000/api/v1/ml/classify).

 ## Utility Commands